 This is ketosis, but an unrestrained, abnormally excessive ketosis.

-The danger of keto-acidosis is in the amounts of the ketone bodies being released.
-Because ketone bodies are slightly acidic in nature, and so many are released at once in a ketoacidosis situation, they build up in the bloodstream.
+The danger is in the amount of ketone bodies being released.
+Because ketone bodies are slightly acidic in nature, and so many are released at once in a uncontrolled event, they build up in the bloodstream.

-The sheer volume quickly overwhelms the delicate acid-base buffering system of the blood, and the blood pH drops to become more acidic than normal.
+The sheer volume quickly overwhelms the delicate acid-base buffering system of the blood, and the blood pH becomes more acidic than normal.

 It is this low pH, acidic condition known as acidosis which is dangerous, not the ketones themselves.